 NOTE - MU indicates that the parameter is present once for an EDMG SU PPDU and present per user for an EDMG MU PPDU.
 Parameters specified to be present per user are conceptually supplied as an array of values indexed by iuser, where iuser takes values 1 to NUM_USERS.

 The TRN field is not transmitted if EDMG_TRN_LEN parameter indicating the number of TRN-Units is set to 0 (see 30.2.2, Table 10).
+It may also not be transmitted if EDMG_TRN_LEN > 0 and beam tracking request was initiated (see 30.9).

 Figure 1: PHY transmit procedure for Control mode